anyscale/madewithml.github.io/docs/courses/mlops/augmentation.md

 automated conditional inverse image generation algorithms using multiple variational autoencoders and gans.
 </pre>

 A little better but still quite fragile and now it can potentially insert key words that can influence false positive tags to appear.
-Maybe instead of substituting or inserting new tokens, let's try simply swapping machine learning related keywords with their aliases from our [auxiliary data](https://raw.githubusercontent.com/GokuMohandas/Made-With-ML/main/datasets/tags.json){:target="_blank"}.
+Maybe instead of substituting or inserting new tokens, let's try simply swapping machine learning related keywords with their aliases.
 We'll use Snorkel's [transformation functions](https://www.snorkel.org/use-cases/02-spam-data-augmentation-tutorial){:target="_blank"} to easily achieve this.

 ```python linenums="1"
 # Replace dashes from tags & aliases